n4j1Br4ch1D/postcss-obfuscator/README.md

 ### How it works basically?

-1. Loop over all css files.
+1. Loop over all CSS files.
 2. Uses built-in function(regex) to find classes and ids.
-3. Saves Ids & classes in a Json file key represting orginal Names. then genarates random names as values.
+3. Saves Ids & classes in a JSON file key representing original Names. then generate random names as values.
-4. Creates new folder from source folder.
+4. Creates a new folder from the source folder.
-5. Loops throw files and replaces those keys with values from JSON File.
+5. Loops throw files and replace those keys with values from JSON files.

 ### Caveats?